 Meet Our Staff

-Bill Holston – Executive Director
+Shalaina Abioye - Executive Director - (she/her)

 Born and raised in Quito, Ecuador, Margarita earned her law degree from Universidad de las Americas.
 She recently relocated to Texas with her family and brought with her a strong desire to help immigrant communities and empower them to reach their full potential.
 Prior to HRI, Margarita practiced intellectual